shah-in-boots/notes/permanent/outline-afeqt-and-social-determinants.md

 - Treatment subscale

 *Treatment concerns were not included in this analysis due to incomplete responses.*

+- @Holmes2019 showed a >5 change in AFEQT was clinically significant

 ## Social Determinants of Health